Thinking about going to drugs and/or alcohol counselling

-The use of Drugs (prescription and illegal drugs) and Alcohol is widespread in our society.
-Issues arise when your use of alcohol and/or drug has a negative impact on your life, and the lives of those close to you.
+The use of drugs (prescription and illegal drugs) and alcohol is widespread in our society.
+But, issues can arise when your use of alcohol and/or drugs has a negative impact on your life, and the lives of those close to you.

 Stage 1 - Do I have a problem?

-If you do not believe that your usage of alcohol /drugs is causing you a problem then you will not take any action on this matter regardless of what your friends, partner or family think.
-You might like to approach this issue by asking yourself.
-Why is it that other people say I have a problem?
-Do they have a point?
+If you don’t believe that your use of alcohol /drugs is causing a problem then you’ll not take any action on this matter regardless of what your friends, partner or family think.
+Approach this issue by asking yourself, “why is it that other people say I have a problem?
+Do they have a point?”.

 Stage 2 - I have a problem but am not sure what to do about it.

 Acknowledging to yourself that your use of drugs/alcohol is causing you a problem is a really big step.
 In fact, it’s the first step to your recovery!
 The questions surfaces about what you want to do about this issue.